antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 To start, create a .NET Core library (the project type is under web templates and is called `Class Library (package)`).
 Throughout this article I will be using the RC1 Update 1 version of the [ASP.NET web tools](https://docs.asp.net/en/latest/getting-started/installing-on-windows.html).
 ![Creating a new .NET Core library project](NewClassLibrary.png)

-ASP.NET Core middleware uses the [explicit dependencies principle](http://deviq.com/explicit-dependencies-principle/), so all dependencies should be provided through dependency injection via arguments to the middleware's constructor.
+ASP.NET Core middleware uses the <a href="http://deviq.com/explicit-dependencies-principle/" target="_blank">explicit dependencies principle</a>, so all dependencies should be provided through dependency injection via arguments to the middleware's constructor.
 The one dependency common to most middleware is a `RequestDelegate` object representing the next delegate in the HTTP request processing pipeline.
 If our middleware does not completely handle a request, the request's context should be passed along to this next delegate.
 Later, we'll specify more dependencies in our constructor but, for now, let's add a basic constructor to our middleware class.

-Add a dependency to `Microsoft.AspNet.Http.Abstractions` to your project.json (since that's the contract containing `RequestDelegate`) and create a constructor for the middleware class like this:
+Add a dependency to `Microsoft.AspNet.Http.Abstractions` to your project.json (since that's the contract containing `RequestDelegate`), give your class a descriptive name (I'm using `SOAPEndpointMiddleware`), and create a constructor for the middleware class like this:

 ```C#
 // The middleware delegate to call after this one finishes processing